yunruse/pxdlib/docs/pxd/readme.md

 ### JSON structures
 <a id="json"></a>

-Various versionable structures can be found embedded in a variety of JSON strings in a Pixelmator document:
+Some structures in a Pixelmator document are encoded in UTF-8 JSON:

 - A **vercon**, or version container, is a dictionary containing `version` (nominally 1) and the contents inside `versionSpecifiContainer` \[sic\]; the latter is the actual contents.
 - A **verstruct** is like a vercon albeit with the tags `structureVersion` and `versionSpecificInfo`.